 Sixty-Plus students may register for up to 11 credits (with appropriate prerequisites) per academic term.
 Auditing allows students to enroll in courses, but college credit is not awarded.

 Getting started taking classes for Audit is easy:

 Simply complete the admission application form by clicking the Application button below and return to Adult Focus at the address, fax, or email supplied on the form.

 Your application will be processed and you will be assigned a student ID number and a UANet ID (which will provide you access to Akron's student portal and also be your university email address).
 This admission step is completed one time only (you do not have to fill in another application form once you have a student ID number).
 Please go through the orientation for a better understanding of the UANet ID.

 Developed in accordance with State Law 3345.27 which was passed in 1976, the Sixty-Plus Program provides Ohio residents age 60 and older the opportunity to AUDIT credit classes on a space available, non-tuition basis.
 Sixty-Plus students are exempt from payment of tuition and general service fees, but are expected to pay for any books, laboratory or instructional fees and parking, if needed.
 Auditing allows students to attend classes but college credit is not awarded.
 Participants may audit up to three classes per semester or term.

 Please return the application as soon as possible and at least ONE WEEK PRIOR to In-Person registration.
-This form must be completed for all first-time Sixty-Plus participants and for those who have not attended classes in the last five years.
+This form must be completed for all first-time Sixty-Plus participants.

 In accordance with Revised Code 3345.27, passed in 1998, the Sixty-Plus Program may permit an enrollee to receive credit, provided the individual’s family income is less than 200 percent of the federal poverty guideline, as revised annually by the U.S. Secretary of Health and Human Services for a family size equal to the size of the family of the person whose income is being determined.